RvSpectML/RISE_NEID_pipeline/README.md

 ```

 -  Clone the snakemake pipeline and starter configuration files.
 Rename the folder to shared.
-(For now, you also need to checkout dev-dshao branch, but that should be removed once its tested and merged.)

 ```
 $ git clone git@github.com:RvSpectML/RISE_NEID_pipeline.git
 $ mv RISE_NEID_pipeline shared
-$ cd shared
-$ git checkout dev-dshao
-$ cd ..
 ```

 -  Clone the NeidSolarScripts codes